1975494921/GAN_research/README.md

 # GAN_research - Junting Li

+University College London, Department of Electrical and Electronic Engineering, 2023

 This repository contains the 3rd year project codes from Junting Li.

 To set up the project in your python coding environment (IDE):